Jesse James Decker Took Time To Get Her Post-Baby Body Back

 “I decided to make a change and focus on [eating more] veggies and just eating really clean, and paying attention to nutrition,” she said.

 On a typical day, Jesse likes to eat high protein foods.
 Breakfast varies depending on her day.
-She hardly has the type to cook or prepare for meals, which is why she partnered with South Beach.
+She hardly has the time to cook or prepare for meals, which is why she partnered with South Beach.
 The company offers 75 pre-packaged and frozen meals and snacks that allow eating healthy a little easier.

 “If I’m in a hurry, I will have the South Beach Ricotta Muffins,” she said.
 “Some mornings I’ll just have turkey bacon and scrambled eggs.”